cloudfoundry/routing-release/README.md

 ## High Availability

-The TCP Router, TCP Emitter, and Routing API are stateless and horizontally scalable.
+The TCP Router and Routing API are stateless and horizontally scalable.
 The TCP Routers must be fronted by a load balancer for high-availability.
 The Routing API depends on a clustered etcd data store.
 For high availability, deploy multiple instances of each job, distributed across